Here are four simple, jargon-free ways to get your business started in the digital world

 The world of tech and digital can be dizzying for small businesses.

-I’ve worked with hundreds of thousands of UK independents, and there’s a clear disconnect between their daily struggles to make ends meet, and the ‘tech hacks’ that they’re constantly told will solve all of their problems.
+After working with hundreds of thousands of UK independents, there’s a clear disconnect between their daily struggles to make ends meet and the ‘tech hacks’ that they’re constantly told will solve all of their problems.

 Will a strong presence on Instagram change the fact their corporate clients take three months to pay them?
 Can AI lessen the impact of an 80% rise in their business rates?
 What can they really learn from the ‘uberfication’ of services that will allow them to compete on price?